Aneeshn25/piktorya/README.md

 step 10.
 Access piktorya app using <code>http://public_ip</code> of the instance using the http client(any web browser)

 should work. if not try to make it work.

+anyone is welcome to make a pull request